 Synchronous acute appendicitis and epiploic appendagitis of the appendix

 Slight discomfort in right lower quadrant for 1 week.
 Acutely aggravated at day of presentation to emergency service together with chills and fever.
 Nausea but no vomiting.
-Muscular defence in right lower quadrant, but no deep tenderness at McBurney´s point.
-Pyrexia, elevated leucocyte count and C-reactive protein.
+Muscular defense in right lower quadrant, but no deep tenderness at McBurney´s point.
+Pyrexia, elevated leukocyte count and C-reactive protein.

 A CT study of the abdomen was agreed upon.

 There is a contrast-enhancing fluid-filled dilated blind-ending tubular structure in the right lower quadrant with an outer diameter of 12 mm.
 In addition to the haziness of the mesoappendix, focal edematous thickening of the cecal pole and focal peritoneal thickening in the right iliac fossa, ovoid contrast-enhancing lymph nodes in the ileocecal station without lymphadenopathy after size criteria are also noted.
 While a small amount of free intraperitoneal fluid is seen in the pouch of Douglas, there are no organized fluid collections.

 The antimesenteric site of the tip of the appendix houses a 2 cm ovoid sharply demarcated fat-containing lesion which is intervened by branching thin tubular hyperdensities.

 Incidental note is made of a small hiatal hernia, sliding type, a splenule at the upper lateral pole of the spleen, colonic diverticulosis and a vesicourachal diverticulum without evidence of infection.
 Degenerative spine disease with a single-level posterior disc calcification (L5/S1) without herniation is also noted.

 The remainder of the study is within normal limits.